Wills & Estates Planning, Port Moody, British Columbia

 There are certain matters where we are able to charge a flat fee, such as a basic Will.
 For more information on prices and cost, please see our Value Pricing page.

 Who shall I talk to?

-Please contact Edith or Brennan – we are both happy to help you with your end of life decisions.
+Please contact Edith who will be happy to help you with your end of life decisions.